 These principles work via near automatic response – a “nearly mechanical process by which the power within these weapons can be activated, and the consequent exploitability of this power by anyone who knows how to trigger them.”

-This principle suggests people will be nice if you are.
+People will be nice if you’re nice to them.
 Therefore, if you do something first, by giving them something or doing something nice for them, it is more likely to come back to you.
-The key is to go first.
+The key is to go first and go positive.
 And, at least in this case, size doesn’t matter.
 Something as small as a pen has been shown to influence people well beyond its monetary value.

 Reciprocation is the basis of cashing in points, calling in a favor, owing other people one, etc.